sushmitha00319/sushmitha00319/README.md

 - 👀 I’m interested in ...
 AWS devOps
 - 🌱 I’m currently learning ...basic python.
 - 💞️ I’m looking to collaborate on ...basic programmes
-- 📫 How to reach me ... email
+- 📫 How to reach me ... sushmitha00319@gmail.com

 <!---
 sushmitha00319/sushmitha00319 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.